openziti/ziti-doc/docfx_project/ziti/quickstarts/network/azure-quickstart.md

 # Ziti Quickstart Azure: Ziti Edge - Developer Edition

 This guide will get you up and running with a demonstrable service in only a few minutes.
-If you are unfamiliar with the relevant ziti concepts refer to the [overview](~/ziti/overview.md).
+If you are unfamiliar with the relevant Ziti concepts refer to the [overview](~/ziti/overview.md).

 # From Nothing to Network